yugr/rust-slides/materials/materials.md

   * Not all people agree that they are
   * Iterators may be faster because they avoid bounds checks
   * Bounds checks are not expensive on their own but may hinder other opts
+- Map of a Lifetime: https://llogiq.github.io/2017/03/06/lifetime.html
+  * Assignee: yugr
+  * Status: DONE (5m)
+  * Problem: `flat_map` much slower than simple nested loop
+  * Root cause: not analyzed but most likely a slowdown due to state handling
+  * More materials:
+    + no new links

 # Noalias